divergence-wiki/ntt/mac/GNS3-setup.md

 Post-Install GNS3 Configuration
 -------------------------------

+After you have installed  [Royal TSX](https://github.com/divergence-wiki/ntt/blob/main/mac/royal-tsx-setup.md).
+In GNS3 go to Preferences -> VNC, and select Royal TSX.

 The GNS3 configuration instructions are located at the internal ntt-wiki.
 You'll be able to access the internal wiki after you have connected to the VPN.
 Your instructor will provide more details.